 - consider the safety and convenience of all pedestrians, especially those with poor eyesight, elderly or disabled people and those with prams, wheelchairs etc.

 - to ensure the clear visibility which is vital at road junctions, where pedestrians cross, and at other access points

 - to ensure a driver's attention is not distracted by any unnecessary increase in the number of these signs.

 If you are responsible for putting an object on the highway contrary to the Highways Act, please remove it.
-You should also be aware that you may be liable for any action brought against you if there is an accident or damage due to the object being on the highway.
+You may be liable for any action brought against you if there is an accident or damage due to the object being on the highway.